Horacio Ramírez

-Horacio Ramírez (born November 24, 1979) is a Mexican-American baseball pitcher.
-He is currently the bullpen coach for Team México in the 2023 World Baseball Classic.
-His parents emigrated from Jalostotitlán, Jalisco, México.
-He played in Major League Baseball (MLB) for the Atlanta Braves, Seattle Mariners, Chicago White Sox and Los Angeles Angels of Anaheim and in the KBO League for the Kia Tigers.
+Horacio Ramírez (born November 24, 1979) is a Mexican-American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Seattle Mariners, Chicago White Sox, and Los Angeles Angels of Anaheim and in the KBO League for the Kia Tigers.

 Baseball career

 Atlanta Braves

-Ramírez made his debut for the Atlanta Braves in 2003, when he finished the season 12–4 with a 4.00 ERA in 29 starts.
+The Atlanta Braves drafted Ramírez in the fifth round of the 1997 Major League Baseball Draft out of Inglewood High School in California.
+He made his debut in the majors for Atlanta in 2003, when he finished the season 12–4 with a 4.00 ERA in 29 starts.
 At the end of his rookie season, he was selected to the Baseball Digest All-Star Rookie team.
 He got off to an excellent start in 2004, posting a 2–4 with a 2.28 ERA in his first nine starts, before he suffered a shoulder injury and was placed on the disabled list on May 30.
 While initially thought to be a minor injury, Ramírez was not activated until September 26.

-In 2005, Ramírez finished with a record of 11–9 and an ERA of 4.63 in 33 games (32 starts), pitching over 200 innings for the first time in his career.
+In 2005, Ramírez finished with an 11–9 record and 4.63 ERA in 33 games (32 starts), pitching over 200 innings for the only time in his career.
 He remained in the Braves' rotation in 2006 as the number 3 starter, going 5–5 with a 4.48 ERA in 14 starts.

 Seattle Mariners

-On December 6, 2006, the Braves traded Ramírez to the Seattle Mariners for right-handed relief pitcher, Rafael Soriano.
-In his lone season with Seattle, he posted a record of 8–7, but had an ERA of 7.16 in 20 starts.
+On December 6, 2006, the Braves traded Ramírez to the Seattle Mariners for reliever Rafael Soriano.
+In his lone season with Seattle, Ramírez posted a record of 8–7 but had an ERA of 7.16 in 20 starts.

 On March 12, 2008, Ramírez was released by the Mariners.